(News items may not be listed in chronological order!)

 First Year students please note that the Guidance Counsellors office is located on the first floor of the old building, beside the Deputy Principal's office.
 Mr. O'Reilly will be happy to meet with any queries you may have as you adjust to life in secondary school!

-Over the next number of weeks, all Sixth Year students will be having an individual careers appointment with the Guidance Counsellor, Mr. O'Reilly during this term.
+Over the last few months, all Sixth Year students have been having an individual careers appointment with the Guidance Counsellor, Mr. O'Reilly.
 Sixth Year students and parents are advised to put as much research as possible into making post-second level career and college course choices.
 Please contact the GC should you have any queries.

 Follow https://dl.dropbox.com/u/103546780/updates.docx for more careers updates

 Violinists Simeon Gayer and Benjamin Keating (1st year students) are going to entertain us on Thursday December 18th in the GP room at lunch time.

 Bienvenue a la section francaise de notre site web!